yamify-org/Yamify-contents/Week-6/Content.md

 *“Africa’s startups are not constrained by legacy systems.
 That’s why they can move faster with the right tools.”*
 — **Ifedayo O., Angel investor & founder, AfriBuild Capital**

+With AI, the same leap is possible—but only if we accelerate access to training, deployment, and iteration.
 #

+### What’s Next: AI Hackathons + Community Accelerator

+Yamify is launching:

+- AI Build Sprints — 48-hour live events to build working AI apps with Yamify APIs

+- Yamify Labs Accelerator — A 10-week program for early-stage African AI startups to ship a usable product with technical and infra support

+- Cloud Credits — Up to $10,000 in GPU credits for startups under 3 years old